 “Many people saw the miraculous signs he was doing and believed in his name.
 But Jesus would not entrust himself to them, for he knew all men.
 He did not need man’s testimony about man, for he knew what was in man” (John 2: 23-25).

 In this scene, the people believed and trusted in Jesus, but Jesus didn’t trust them.
 Why didn’t he return the favor?
 Well, look at the next verse.
 Because he knew what was in man.
 He knows their thoughts, thus, he knows they are just using him to get what they want.
 Jesus knows their real motives are flawed, so he denies them.
 In fact, Jesus says in a somewhat frustrated way from another miracles request, “Unless you people see miraculous signs and wonders, you will never believe” (John 4: 48).
 It should become obvious to the reader that Jesus had a vetting system when people approached him.
 If people are coming to him for the wrong reasons, he rebukes their request or gives them a response they don’t necessarily want to hear.
 From this we can conclude having a thorough vetting system to weed out the bad motives is necessary, if fact, Biblical!

 Now, admittedly no human person on Earth has the ability to know people’s real motives like Jesus.
 So, in the refugee situation, the vetting process is a bit murky because it is impossible to know the real motives of refugees.
 However, since Jesus gave us his guarantee that the gates of hell wouldn’t take down his Church, I suspect a good rule of thumb is to listen to the Church.
-After all, if we listen to the Church we are listening to Jesus.
+After all, Jesus declared to his apostles: “Those that hear you, hear me” (Luke 10:16).
+And the apostolic chain of command has continued today in an unbroken succession through the Bishops of the Church.